 You can read the full disclosure here: Affiliate Disclosure.

-I may use tools to speed up admin tasks like formatting, proofreading, or organizing messy notes.
+I may use tools to speed up admin tasks, such as formatting, proofreading, or organizing messy notes.

 Artificial intelligence doesn't drink coffee.
 I do.

-• Details that show ownership: coffee residue, wear, scratches, steam fog, messy counters.
+• Details that show real use: coffee residue, wear, scratches, steam fog, messy counters, or in-progress recipe steps.

-• Shots that help you decide: footprint, controls, carafe, burr access, and removable parts.
+• Shots that help you decide: footprint, controls, carafe, burr access, removable parts, drink texture, or ingredient consistency.

-Example of a picture to proof that Jeffrey is making the recipe
+Example of a picture to prove that Jeffrey is making the recipe

 Picture taken for the Pecan Syrup Recipe